losizm/little-io/README.md

 ### Mapping and Folding Files in Directory

-If you have a `File` or `Path` reference to a directory, you can map the files in the directory.
+If you have a `File` or `Path` to a directory, you can map the files in the directory.
 And you can fold the files in the directory to generate a single value.

 ```scala
 import little.io.Implicits.{ FileType, IoStringType }